-You have to use another system to download a new BIOS file to a USB 2.0 flash drive, rename the file, and then plug it in to a designated USB port on the motherboard.
+You have to use another system to download a new BIOS file to a USB 2.0 flash drive, rename the file, and then plug it in to a designated USB port on the back of the motherboard.
 Then, you press the Flash BIOS button, and wait for five to six minutes for the BIOS update to finish.
 This is a fairly simple procedure, with some important minor details that are sometimes missed.

-So far, I have made six YouTube videos about how to do this with six different motherboards.
+So far, I have made nine YouTube videos about how to do this with nine different motherboards.
 All of these videos seem to be fairly popular.
 They are far more popular than any of my SQL Server videos!

 Another use case for this technique is if you have tried to flash your BIOS in the traditional manner, and the procedure failed.
 This is very rare, but also very bad, since it usually makes it so your system will no longer POST.
 This technique will often fix that issue, since it uses a completely separate method for flashing the BIOS.